Components leading to the seasonally adjusted monthly unemployment rate

 2. The monthly unemployment rates are based on the definition recommended by the International Labour Organisation (ILO).
 The measurement is based on a harmonised source, the LFS, which is designed to satisfy the concepts and definitions as outlined by Eurostat, the EU’s Statistical Agency.

 3. At a national level the NSO publishes labour market data generated from two different sources, namely the Labour Force Survey and administrative data from Jobsplus.
 Both sets of data are considered as official statistics; however one has to bear in mind that there may be differences between the sources owing to different definitions.
-While the count of employed and unemployed is based on persons registering for work, the LFS definition is based on the ILO criteria as explained in methodological note 4.
+While the count of employed and unemployed is based on persons registering for work, the LFS definition is based on the ILO criteria as explained in the methodological notes.

 The LFS is a household survey which provides an insight into the labour market dynamics among private households.
 The survey is designed to satisfy the concepts and definitions as outlined by Eurostat and allows the comparability of results with other EU Member States and countries following ILO definitions of employment and unemployment.